 Getting Pumped Up The trick is to maintain an even keel.
 When you are in a trade, you want to think exactly as you would if you didn't have a trade on.
 To do this requires a relaxed disposition; this is not a football game.
 Don't get psyched up, relax and try to enjoy it.

 Staying in the Game I don't recommend demo trading because traders learn bad habits when trading with play money.
-I also don't think letting it all hang out right away is wise either.
-Start off doing trades and taking risk that is relatively small but still makes a difference to you if you win or lose.
+I also don't think that letting it all hang out right away is wise either.
+Start off doing trades and taking a risk that is relatively small but still makes a difference to you if you win or lose.
 About a quarter to a third of what you expect to reach as your trading matures is reasonable.

 Jimmy Young-- Forex Trader

 This was submitted to me by one of my readers and there is a lot of value in it. take this page and bookmark it and read these points all the time.